flare-foundation/governance-proposals/FIP/FIP_16.md

 | `EVMTransaction` | 1 | 20 |
 | `Web2Json` | 100 | 100 |

-Furthermore the fee redistribution mechanism will change as follows.
+Furthermore, the fee redistribution mechanism will change as follows.
 For each request, 10% of the fees will be distributed alongside inflation -- consistent with the current model -- while the remaining 90% will be directed to FIRE.
 Even with this new split, the absolute amount of fees going towards protocol rewards will be higher than before.
 Flare Governance will monitor the impact of these changes and may propose further changes in accordance to the methodology established in [FIP.11](https://proposals.flare.network/FIP/FIP_11.html) and [FIP.14](https://proposals.flare.network/FIP/FIP_14.html).